-Note that if you switch the primary query in this case, you would still have two Dresses rows, since the newly-designated primary query has two rows for Dresses.
-The takeaway is that when merging queries, the results may have more rows than the primary query has — but there will never be fewer rows.
+Note that if you switch the primary query in this case, you would still have two Dresses rows, since the newly designated primary query has two rows for Dresses.
+The takeaway is that, when you merge queries, the results may have more rows than the primary query has — but there will never be fewer rows.

-To merge the results from multiple queries, you need to:
+To merge the results from multiple queries, you need to complete these steps: